 C Completion of all other HIT courses and permission of the Department of Business Studies.

-Positions as ambulatory care coders, billers, patient accounts representative and other support positions in medical offices and hospitals, and other health care faciities
+Positions as ambulatory care coders, billers, patient accounts representative, support positions in medical offices and hospitals, and other health care faciities

 More cost information can be found here: Tuition/Fees Table